lowRISC/opentitan/doc/rm/hjson_usage_style.md

 ***Use two character indentation for items in lists***

-A list value is a comma separated list of entries or groups enclosed in [].
+A list value is a comma-separated list of entries or groups enclosed in [].
-For example a list of groups could be presented:
+For example, a list of groups could be presented:
 ```hjson
   registers: [{name:"reg1", desc:"description 1"},
               {name:"reg2", desc:"description 2"}]
 ```

-Longer lists and any where elements split over multiple lines should use a 2 character indent from the opening bracket.
+Longer lists and anywhere elements split over multiple lines should use a 2 character indent from the opening bracket.
 The closing bracket should not have the extra indentation.